 below me.
 I moved more quickly then.

-Next, for his subjects: It is the tendency of poets (and people in general) to take the natural world—its places and their inhabitants—as ready-made symbols, a kind of short-hand that can facilitate our understanding of ourselves.
-There is something touching and even beautiful about this all-too-human desire, but there is an equal risk of becoming self-absorbed and downright facile in our reaching toward a natural world that is gloriously and, perhaps for human beings, aggravatingly self-contained.
+Next, for his subjects: Poets often make use of the natural world—its places and inhabitants—as ready-made symbols, a kind of short-hand that for understanding the human.
+There is something touching about this desire, but there is an equal risk of becoming self-absorbed and downright facile in our reaching toward a natural world that is gloriously and, perhaps for human beings, aggravatingly self-contained.
 To put it simply, if we humans are always the center of the human world, then we should allow other places and other creatures to be the centers of theirs, too.
-We cannot honestly hope to understand or speak for them.
+How, in the end, can we ever “speak for them”?
 Taylor acknowledges this problem and its inherent possibilities in the following poem:

 Pathetic Fallacies, Early May